What is Buskerteers Choir?

-After your free trial session, we will send you an email which will outline the joining process.
+After your free taster session, we will send you an email which will outline the joining process.
 It’s really easy, but you can contact us any time if you need assistance

 The songs we sing at Buskerteers Choir are chosen for their uplifting or meaningful qualities and reflect the British music scene.
 They include songs by:

 Mumford & Sons

 Guns N’ Roses

 The Beach Boys

 and many more…

 It’s important to perform songs that we love and that others enjoy.
 We create our own arrangements and backing tracks to each song so it has a totally unique feel.
 There may be some songs that you feel aren’t your favourite, but give them a chance and you’ll learn to love them and perform them amazingly well.